-The Algarve as a whole has a population of around 450,000 in an area of 4,960 km2 (1,915 sq miles) and contains two large (for Portugal) cities.
-Faro has a population of about 44,000 (21st in the list of Portuguese cities), Portimão is one higher up the list with a population of about 45,500.
+The Algarve as a whole has a population of around 450,000 in an area of 4,960 km2 (1,915 sq miles).
+It contains two cities that are fairly large by Portuguese standards – Faro has a population of about 44,000 (21st in the list of Portuguese cities), Portimão is one higher up the list with a population of about 45,500.

-Although over-development and strings of ex-pat bars have blighted some of the older beach resorts, there are large parts of the Algarve where you can go for miles without seeing another soul.
+Although sprawling villa developments and tower blocks dominate some of the older beach resorts, there are large parts of the Algarve, mainly inland, where you can go for miles and see few other people.

-From the Tavira in the east to Lagos in the west, it can be hard to escape the holiday villas along the coast.
+From the Tavira in the east to Lagos in the west, it can be hard to escape the holiday resorts along the coast.
 Roads are busy too.
-But go 10km inland or out to the far west beyond Lagos and open space is easy to find.
+But go 10km inland or out to the west beyond Lagos and open space is much easier to find.

 The main issue with the Algarve is probably when to visit.
-It can get extremely hot here for much of the year – and intensely bright.
+It can get very hot here for much of the year – and intensely bright.

-Summer temperatures begin in May and continue through to September.
-Any rain generally tails off to practically nothing from June onwards and average temperatures are in the high 20s (°C) until October.
+Summer temperatures (for northern Europeans) often begin in May and continue through into September – and sometimes October.
+Any rain generally tails off to practically nothing from June onwards and average temperatures are in the high 20s (°C) until well into October.

 But don’t be misled by the average figures.
 During July and August afternoon shade temperatures rarely fall below 30°C (86ºF) and it can reach 40°C or more (that’s 104ºF) in the sun – although coastal breezes generally stop it getting as hot as the Alentejo to the north.

-To read more about cycling in the Algarve, there’s an informative post on the blog run by Portuguese cycling firm Live Love Ride.
-This includes advice on the region’s different areas, tips on good cycling areas/route for both road and mountain bikes, plus links to a couple of local cycling clubs.
+To read more about cycling in the Algarve, Portuguese cycling firm Live Love Ride have an informative post on their blog.
+This includes advice on the region’s different areas, tips on good cycling areas/routes for both road and mountain bikes, plus links to a couple of local cycling clubs.
 To read the post, click here.